Sundman figures it out!

 The words dieri and oualo (‘jeery’ and ‘wallo’) refer to two kinds of soil and the two kinds of agriculture that go with them.
 Dieri soils are sandy and rely on rain (or irrigation) to grow crops.
 Oualo soils are clayey; they form the flood plain of the Senegal River.
 After the annual flood recedes, oualo soil forms a hard crust that prevents water from evaporating.
 This soil can support crops that grow for months without being watered.

 In a satellite view you can tell oualo from dieri which at a glance.
 The dieri, on the bottom half of the picture, looks like a sandbox — which it basically is.
-In the oualo, green are you can see the winding Senegal River and a few of its smaller offshoots.
+In the green oualo, you can see the winding Senegal River and a few of its smaller offshoots.

 Cowboys and Indians